Mare Street Market | An Old Office Block Transformed Into A Hip East London Hangout

 It’s a sprawling project from Barworks (the people behind the Wenlock & Essex, Electricity Showrooms and the 5cc bars) that, unsurprisingly, is planted on Hackney’s Mare Street.
 They’ve taken over a previously nondescript council office block, giving it a big architectural rejig, and filled their now open-plan space with a record shop, a florist, a bakery, a deli, a cocktail bar, a barber, a tattooist… and several restaurants.
 Here’s how the 10k sq ft of space all breaks down:

-The space, which they’ve been working on for literally months, is quite understandably a bloody beautiful affair that’s packed to bursting with multi-era-spanning antique & vintage chandeliers dangling above Art Deco furnishings, and quirky, assorted touches like gothic statues and life-size replica giraffe necks.
+Mare Street Market’s showstopper restaurant is The Dining Room, starring an abundance of eclectic chandeliers and quirky, assorted touches like gothic statues and life-size replica giraffe necks.
 And in fact, all of those things – chandeliers included – are available for sale from the in-house furniture store Pure White Lines.

-NOTE: The Dining Room at Mare Street Market is open now.
-You can find out more and make a booking at their website right HERE.
+NOTE: Mare Street Market is open daily – you can find out more, and book tables, on their website HERE.